MaterializeInc/materialize/doc/user/content/guides/node-js.md

 ## Manage sources, views, indexes

 Creation of sources, views and indexes in Materialize should be treated with the same care as schema creation and updates in a traditional database.
-These are typically done during Materialize deployment, however a Node.JS app is perfectly capable of executing these DDL statements
+These are typically done during Materialize deployment.
+However, a Node.JS app is perfectly capable of executing these DDL statements

 **Create a source from Node.JS:**